 - Not weather resistant

-If you love hiking and backpacking, chances are you’ve encountered one of the most popular pairs of trail-running shoes out there, the Altra Lone Peak 9.
-These zero-drop shoes offer outstanding traction, a natural foot shape, and a ton of room in the toe box.
+The Altra Lone Peak 9s are zero-drop shoes that offer excellent traction, a natural foot shape, and a ton of room in the toe box.

 They are foot-shaped, so they’re snug and comfy through the midsole and heel, but very wide in the toebox.
 In fact, the toebox is one of the largest on this list, offering a ton of room for your forefoot and toes to splay out naturally for an ergonomic gait.

-Altra’s signature Trail Claw lug pattern offers a variety of square, triangular, and ribbed lugs across the outsole for ultra-tacky, super-effective traction in most trail conditions.
-The Lone Peak 9s also have great ground feel, allowing for better navigation of the trail with every step -whether you’re traversing sandstone washes in the deserts of Arizona or hiking over tall mountain passes in the Sierra Nevada.
+The Trail Claw lug pattern offers a variety of square, triangular, and ribbed lugs across the outsole for ultra-tacky, super-effective traction in most trail conditions.
+The Lone Peak 9s also have great ground feel, allowing for better navigation of the trail with every step, whether you’re traversing sandstone washes in the deserts of Arizona or hiking over tall mountain passes in the Sierra Nevada.

 This is one of our top picks for hot weather and trails that are wet, mucky, or overgrown.
 With lightweight mesh uppers, they dry in no time.
 The large Velcro gaiter attachment at the heel (gaiters sold separately) is perfect for keeping out brambles, dirt, and rocks.